mcd4874/737-handwritten-recognition/README.txt

     After running these three programs, all of the required models will have been built and the environment will be ready for testClassifiers_v2.py to run test datasets.

+How to perform train/test split?
+    Prerequisite: A file is created that contains the listing of all .inkml files in the complete dataset.
+    This can be constructed through usage of ls & cat unix commands.

+    To perform the 70/30 train/test split, run the following:
+    # datasplit.py allfiles.out trainfiles.out testfiles.out

+    After running, the "trainfiles.out" will contain the list of inkml files for the train dataset and the "testfiles.out" will contain the list of inkml files for the test dataset.

+How to segment a particular inkml file?
+    You only need to run the segment.py as documented above.

+    For example, to segment a file named "./Train/inkml/all/2009213-137-177.inkml":
+    # segment.py real ./Train/inkml/all/2009213-137-177.inkml

+    This will produce an output file: ./Train/inkml/all/2009213-137-177.lg

+How to segment a list of inkml file?
+    You only need to run the segment.py as documented above.

+    For example, to segment a list of .inkml files contained in a file named "testfiles.out":
+    # segment.py real testfiles.out